MiDWEEK1337/MiDWEEK1337/README.md

 # Ruleset of tagging

+Below list of rules may go against scene setups but the goal is to have a clearer tagset than the origins.

 * Nordic: We include nordic audio and nordic subtitles.
 * Nordicsubs: Only nordic subtitles are available.
 * Multi: A shitload of languages are included, both for audio and subtitles.